- Career steps

-A security software developer is a new breed of technologist that writes computer programs with an eye toward safeguarding computer systems and data/information.
-A security software developer is a person that can work well within a team and someone who has excellent written and verbal communication skills.
+A security software developer is a person who can work well within a team and someone who has excellent written and verbal communication skills.
 At the same time, they understand how to create and deploy security-oriented computer programs.

 Steps to progressing in this career